-Drawing/Painting 1 A, B
+Drawing/Painting 1 A, BCredit: Fine Arts or Elective or CTE

 Grade Level: 9, 10, 11 and 12

 This is primarily a studio art course that focuses on developing skills and techniques in media specific to drawing and painting.
 Students will use the elements of art to draw from observation and imagination.
 In addition, students will be asked to interpret and analyze artworks from a variety of time periods and cultures.
 Students are encouraged to find their artistic voices, while continuing to develop the technical skills to visually communicate their ideas in powerful and effective ways.
 The creative process for each project includes practice exercises, sketches, research and finally the making of a final product, which is critiqued for a final grade.
 Original, progressive, high quality studio work is expected.